-- Aside from that, the genetic engineering of various character traits like hemoglobin production, adipose tissue production, hair growth, as well as adaptation to cold climates, have already been encoded in the fibroblast cell lines.
+- Aside from that, the genetic engineering of various character traits like hemoglobin production, adipose tissue production, hair growth, and adaptation to cold climates have already been encoded in the fibroblast cell lines.

 - After that, the said cell lines will be engineered to become cells known as induced pluripotent stem cells (iPSCs).
-These cells, also known as “immortal cells“, will be used to create cells from three primary body layers, and can eventually generate cells and tissues on its own.
+These cells, also known as “immortal cells,” will be used to create cells from three primary body layers and can eventually generate cells and tissues on their own.

-- In the case of the Woolly Mammoth stem cells, they will be used to create cells to study the mutation effects on the aforementioned character traits.
+- The Woolly Mammoth stem cells will be used to create cells to study the mutation effects on the character above traits.

-- When the traits have successfully been incorporated in the tissues, the next step in the cloning process would be the generation of embryos using stem cell embryogenesis.
-An artificial womb/uterus will be used to carry the Woolly Mammoth embryo.
-In particular, Asian elephants will serve as the surrogate mothers to gestate the embryos.
+- When the traits have successfully been incorporated into the tissues, the next step in the cloning process would be the generation of embryos using stem cell embryogenesis.
+An artificial womb/uterus will carry the Woolly Mammoth embryo.
+In particular, Asian elephants will be surrogate mothers to gestate the embryos.

-- While the said plan may appear to be seemingly impossible, two previous scientific discoveries have paved the way for the development of this present study.
-Such breakthroughs include the transfer of fetal lambs to artificial lambs and the healthy birth offspring from the 3D printed ovaries of infertile mice.
+- While the said plan may appear seemingly impossible, two previous scientific discoveries have paved the way for the development of this present study.
+Such breakthroughs include the transfer of fetal lambs to artificial lambs and the healthy birth offspring from the 3D-printed ovaries of infertile mice.

-- According to the scientists, once embryos have been successfully produced, young cloned Woolly Mammoths will be grown in cold temperatures in preparation for their living in the wild.
+- According to the scientists, once embryos have been successfully produced, young cloned Woolly Mammoths will be grown in cold temperatures to prepare for their living in the wild.